-- General rates, including uniform annual general charges - Targeted rates, including fixed targeted rates - Subsidies and grants operating - User fees and charges - Interest and dividends from investments - Other sundry operating income; and operating reserves.
+- o General rates, including uniform annual general charges - Targeted rates, including fixed targeted rates - Subsidies and grants operating - User fees and charges - o Interest and dividends from investments - o Other sundry operating income; and operating reserves.

-The Council has determined the proportion of operating costs that needs to be funded from each of the sources through a Fundings Needs Analysis for each activity.
-These are summarised in table 3.8.1.
+The Council has determined the proportion of operating costs needs to be funded from each of the sources through a Fundings Needs Analysis for each activity which is summarised in Table 3.6.1 below.